Umersaeed81/File_Management_Operations/log/File_Copy_Operation/copy_examples/Example_30.md

   </tr>
 </table>

-# Copy "US" Suffix and .txt Files Under 500KB
+# Copy "US" Suffix and .xlsx Files Under 500KB

-This example focuses on copying files from a source directory to a destination directory based on whether the files start with a specific suffix (in this case, **"US"**), have a specific file extension (in this case, **.txt**), and are **smaller than 500KB in size**.
+This example focuses on copying files from a source directory to a destination directory based on whether the files start with a specific suffix (in this case, **"US"**), have a specific file extension (in this case, **.xlsx**), and are **smaller than 500KB in size**.
 Here’s a detailed summary:

 - The code checks for the existence of the source directory.
 If the source directory is not found, an error message is displayed.
 - If no files are found in the source directory to copy, it displays a message indicating this condition.